notnullgames/libretro-null0/README.md

 - [Node-raylib](https://github.com/RobLoach/node-raylib) is extremely helpful for prototyping & the other people that are working on it ([@twuky](https://github.com/twuky) and [@RobLoach](https://github.com/RobLoach)) have been really helpful discussing things, and hammering out ideas with, as well as just helping me figure things out that were really complicated or tricky for me.
 - [@gulrak](https://github.com/gulrak) wrote the [utf8 lib](https://gist.github.com/gulrak/2eda01eacebdb308787b639fa30958b3) that makes dealing with assemblyscript strings much easier, and was helpful with inciteful discussion.
 I ended up not using it, and doing the conversion wasm-side, but their input was incredibly helpful.
 - [@dcodeIO](https://github.com/dcodeIO) for helping with types in assemblyscript, and wasm in general.
-- retroarch discord - lots of nice peopel there willign to put up with dumb questions, and have inciteful answers to trobles I faced.
+- [retroarch](https://www.retroarch.com/) & their discord - lots of nice people there willing to put up with dumb questions, and have inciteful answers to troubles I faced. libretro & retroarch are really good for abstracting the details of the target, and letting a deveoper focus on the actual engine.
 - [retroluxury](https://github.com/leiradel/retroluxury) really helped me figure out getting [soloud sound](https://github.com/jarikomppa/soloud) working in libretro.
 Lots of really great ideas in their engine(s).